 Step 3 Connect the flow objects to the ships

 In this step you will add two Loading Arms to connect the stock piles to the tanks of the ships.
 Drag a loading arm into the model at the production side, near the berth.

 Connect the stock pile to the loading arm with a regular (‘A’) connection.
 Then connect the loading arm to the berth using a center (‘S’) connection.

 Once you have made these connections, you can reposition the loading arm so that it appears to be part of the berth.

-Since the stock pile and the vessel's flow tank have flow rates of “unlimited” by default, we need to set a flow rate constraint somewhere in the sequence stockpile → loading arm → vessel tank.
+Note that we have used the "Unlimited rate" option in some places, but there has to be at least one constraint in the sequence stockpile → loading arm → vessel tank.
 Preferably you will put such constraints on the loading arm, as it makes it easier later on to dynamically change the loading rate.
-If you look at the Flow tab of the Loading Arm's properties you'll see that it behaves like a flow pump or valve, as far as controlling the flow is concerned.
-Set the maximum flow rate to 10.
+If you look at the Flow tab of the Loading Arm's properties you'll see that it behaves like a flow pump or valve, as far as controlling the flow is concerned, and it has a default max. flow rate of 10.